cabalmail/cabal-infra/docs/user_manual.md

 ## Managing Accounts (Administrator)<a name="admin"></a>

+Cabalmail does not create a custom user interface for administering end user accounts.
+Rather, this is done in the AWS Cognito console.

 ### Approving Account Requests
 1. Log in to your AWS account using the IAM user that you created during [AWS setup step 2](./aws.md).
 2. Make sure you are in the correct AWS region (as specified in your Terraform variables).
 Use the menu in the upper right of the AWS console if you need to change regions.